-What is the impact of the regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the revised exemptions?
+What is the impact of the Regulation application date of 1 January 2017 and the corresponding repeal of Directive 97/68/EC on the revised exemptions?

-In cases where the regulation introduces revised exemptions for the same cases already covered by Directive 97/68/EC, these cannot apply until the respective supplementing legislation is published (13 April 2017) and there is effectively a transition period between 13 April 2017 and the respective Stage V placing on market date when either the 97/68/EC requirement or that of the regulation could be applied.
+In cases where the Regulation introduces revised exemptions for the same cases already covered by Directive 97/68/EC, these didn't apply until the respective supplementing legislation entered into force (3 May 2017) and there is effectively a transition period between 3 May 2017 and the respective Stage V placing on market date when either the 97/68/EC requirement or that of the Regulation could be applied.